storybookjs/react-native/docs/src/pages/configurations/theming/index.md

 ```

-// TODO: update this with .colors. changes
+// TODO: update this with .color. changes

 mainBackground: applied to root `background`, // 'linear-gradient(to bottom right, black, gray'
 mainBorder: applied to panels `border`, // '1px solid rgba(0,0,0,0.1)'